mage-source/competitive-programming/leetcode/cheapest-flights-within-k-stops/editorial.md

 This takes $O(N \cdot K)$.
 Thus, our overall runtime is $O((N + E) \cdot K)$.

 For space, we need two arrays of size $N$ which gives us $O(N)$ space complexity.

+### Dijkstra
+Dijkstra is another famous algorithm for finding the shortest path in a graph.
+This algorithm follows a greedy approach in which we always take the minimum cost path available to us.

+### High-Level Algorithm
+We use a priority queue to greedily choose which node to investigate next starting at our `src` node.
+We also need to bound our levels of iteration by $k + 1$, since we want to find paths of length $k$ (see Bellman-Ford discussion).
+At each level of iteration we append a tuple of `(cost, stops, node)` to the priority queue.
+We also maintain a hash table where we map each node to the minimum path length it took to get to that node and continually update this value as necessary throughout the algorithm.
+At some point we will reach the `dst`, otherwise return `-1`.

+### Analysis
+In the worst case, we will have to process the same edge $K$ times which gives us
+$O(E \cdot K)$.
+Additionally, we have to account for the priority queue operations of adding and popping each edge which then gives us $O(E \cdot K \cdot log(E \cdot K))$.
+So, our overall runtime is $O(E \cdot K \cdot log(E \cdot K))$.

+We need $O(N)$ space for our hash table and a priority queue that stores at most
+$O(E \cdot K)$ elements.
+This gives us an overall space complexity of $O(N + E \cdot K)$.